CodeYourFuture/CYF-Workshops/db-backup/readme.md

 This workshop will guide you through the following:

 - setting up your development environment
-- initialsing a local database
+- initialising a local database
 - removing, re-initializing, and most importantly, backing up your database for the Full Stack Product.

-In particular, it will guide you in implementing some of the setup issues from week 1 of the Full Stack Product.

 ### Learning Objectives